INDUSTRY OF FAITH

 Mickey says "it has been such a blessing to me to just see how God has moved through Dan and our group to touch so many people."

-Mickey is married to his wife of 18 years, Lanette.
+Mickey is married to his wife, Lanette.
 They have 2 children, Caroline who attends Southeastern University and Carson who attends Denham Springs High School.

 Patrick graduated high school and joined the USAF and was trained as an Aircraft Maintenance Specialist (Crew Chief).